hardisgroupcom/sfdx-hardis/docs/sf-deployment-assistant/Please-choose-a-different-name.md

 ---
 title: "Please choose a different name (Deployment assistant)"
-description: "How to solve Salesforce deployment error "/Error (.*) This (.*) already exists or has been previously used(.*)Please choose a different name.""
+description: "How to solve Salesforce deployment error "Error (.*) This (.*) already exists or has been previously used(.*)Please choose a different name.""
 ---
 <!-- markdownlint-disable MD013 -->
 # Please choose a different name